Evolution of design: 8 rules of

 Whatever you write, cut it in half.
 Rule of thumb is shorter the better.
 Writing short, not confusing texts are not easy, but when you will bore your user with long texts he will leave.
 Make your text easily scannable, so users know what to read.

 You don't have to be funny at all times, but use your creativity a little bit.
-If user ends up on a 404 page, tell him that something went wrong.
+If the user ends up on a 404 page, tell him that something went wrong.
 Instead of making him feel bad about your website, entertain him.
-Same process applies when he makes a mistake.
+The same process applies when he makes a mistake.
 Don't mock him for making a mistake, remind him that he did something wrong and cheer him up, so he won't leave.

 Every button recalls an action, that helps you to sell your product.
-Whether it's a signup or a checkout, explain every single action that's going to happen after user clicks button.
-For example, if user is adding his credit card, don't use the proceed button, but inform him what is going to happen.
+Whether it's signup or a checkout, explain every single action that's going to happen after the user clicks the button.
+For example, if the user is adding his credit card, don't use the proceed button, but inform him what is going to happen.
 Is he going to be charged right away, or he needs to perform another action?
 Be clear and explain.